 Rosemary Keevil is a journalist with years of experience in the national media.
 Her area of expertise is addiction.
 She recently received her Master of Journalism from the University of British Columbia, has been clean and sober since 2002 and is currently working on the second draft of her memoir.

 Pollyanna-ish—that’s the way families of an addict or alcoholic can be after their loved one does a stint in a rehab center.
 They tend to believe that life will return to normal right away.
-“That doesn’t just happen because you did 42 days in a treatment centre,” explains Lisa Shatsky, an addiction counselor at the Orchard Recovery Center.
+“That doesn’t just happen because you did 42 days in a treatment centre,” explains Lisa Shatsky, an addiction counsellor at the Orchard Recovery Center.

 Family members are now, “not so worried you’re going to die tonight.
 They may actually be pissed off at you.
 They’re going to have their own issues to work out.”